Contact Us

 Real-life examples

-Salesforce Einstein Copilot: Integrates LLMs into CRM operations.
-Answers customer queries, generates content, executes actions within Salesforce.
+• Salesforce Agentforce (formerly Einstein Copilot): Integrates LLMs into CRM operations.
+Answers customer queries, generates content, and executes actions in Salesforce, grounded in the organization’s CRM data and metadata via the Einstein Trust Layer.5

-Microsoft 365 Copilot: Embedded in Word, Excel, PowerPoint, Outlook.
-Drafts documents, analyzes spreadsheets, generates presentations based on company data.
+• Microsoft 365 Copilot: Embedded across Word, Excel, PowerPoint, and Outlook.
+Drafts documents, analyzes spreadsheets, generates presentations, and summarizes email threads, drawing on company data through Microsoft Graph to ground responses in organizational context.6

 5- Hybrid LLMs with multimodal capabilities

-Future advancements may include large multimodal models that integrate multiple forms of data, such as text, images, and audio, allowing these models to understand and generate content across different media types, further enhancing their capabilities and applications.
+Future advancements may include large multimodal models that integrate multiple forms of data, such as text, images, and audio, enabling them to understand and generate content across different media types, further enhancing their capabilities and applications.

 6- Reasoning models